How did Ménière's Disease get its name?

 - vision difficulties (problems with blurring, bouncing, depth perception, glare intensification, focusing, watching movement; difficulty looking through lenses such as binoculars or cameras)

 Late-stage Ménière’s disease refers to a set of symptoms rather than a point in time.
 Hearing loss is more significant and is less likely to fluctuate.
 Tinnitus and/or aural fullness may be stronger and more constant.
 Attacks of vertigo may be replaced by more constant struggles with vision and balance, including difficulty walking in the dark and occasional sudden loss of balance.
-Sometimes, drop attacks of vestibular origin (Tumarkin’s otolithic crisis3) occur in this stage of Ménière’s disease.
+Sometimes, drop attacks of vestibular origin (Tumarkin’s otolithic crisis3) occur in this stage of Ménière’s disease and are characterized by sudden brief loss of posture without loss of consciousness.
 Some of these late-stage symptoms can become more problematic in conditions of low lighting, or with fatigue, or when a person is exposed to visually stimulating situations.

 Duration and frequency of attacks